Why won’t you publish all of your pricing so I can quickly shop around?

 Absolutely!
 I am happy to provide this information upon request.

 Do you take song requests?

 I do take requests a long as it doesn’t go against any of your special wishes for the event and that are appropriate for the particular occasion and doesn’t disrupt the general energy/vibe of the crowd majority who are clearly having a blast.

 I’m a great open-format DJ which means that I can seamlessly blend and adapt to the vibe of the crowd no matter what the genre.
 Examples would be Top 40, Hip Hop, Trap, R&B, Rock/Classic Rock, Country, EDM/Dance, House/Soulful House/Classic House, Oldies, 80′s, Disco, Funk, Soul, Salsa, Merengue, Cumbia, Jazz and more.

 I have older guests and relatives at my event/wedding that usually just likes to sit, what will you do to get them dancing?

 I’ve been asked this question more than once and it’s an interesting one.
 While I have the versatility to cater to all musical tastes and age groups, some folks are completely fine and happy watching other guests, relatives or friends dance and have a good time.
 It’s important to keep in mind that while it would be awesome to have every single guest on the dance floor, as a DJ, it’s also my responsibility to consider the entire audience and keep the general vibe/energy level of the crowd majority consistent.
 The most important thing to remember is that if YOU are having a good time, that energy will carry over to your guests whether or not they are on the dance floor.

 Can we bring some of our own music/songs to play?

 Sure.
-While it’s possible to accommodate on the spot iPod hookups, I highly recommend and prefer to get the CD or MP3 file a week or more before the event.
+While it’s possible to accommodate on the spot mobile device hookups, I highly recommend and prefer to get the CD or MP3 file a week or more before the event.
 Also, please make sure to consider your entire audience when submitting songs.

 Can I have my own host/MC?